ReaganCn/filewatch/README.md

 # FileWatch

-A file monitoring golang CLI tool that can watch for modifications, creations and deletions of files and folders and send an event
+A file monitoring golang command line tool that can watch for modifications, creations and deletions of files and folders and send an event

 -------------------------
 ## Requirements